The EuroHaptics Society (EHS) has been officially founded on July 2nd, 2006

 relations with other similar associations, national or international.

-EuroHaptics 2014 will be held between the 24th and 27th of June
+EuroHaptics 2014 was held between the 24th and 27th of June

 in Versailles, France.
-It will be organised by Vincent Hayward.
+It was organised by Vincent Hayward.

 can be found at